-This event is part 1 of our 2-part series: Regional Housing Justice for Security and Stability.
-Part 2 will take place on July 2, 2021.
+This event is part 1 of our 3-part series: Regional Housing Justice for Security and Stability.
+Part 2 will take place on July 2 and Part 3 will take place on July 9.

 The pandemic exacerbated the long-standing regional affordable housing crisis that displaces and forces many families and individuals to struggle monthly.
 Mass unemployment has left millions of DMV renters unable to pay rent and pushed closer to housing insecurity.
 Local, state, and federal eviction protection programs have provided temporary relief; however, once those expired, months of unpaid rent will be due, leaving countless families at risk.
 According to a study by the Urban Institute, the risk of evictions is greater for Black residents; 50% of Black DC residents rent their home, while only 30% of white residents rent.
 Join us for a discussion with regional leaders on preventing displacement, mass evictions, and long-term efforts to address affordable housing and opportunities for philanthropic partnership.